SiliconLabs/wiseconnect/examples/snippets/wlan/three_ssl_concurrent_client_sockets/readme.md

 - Windows PC
 - USB-C cable
-- A Wireless Access point (which has an active internet access)
+- A Wireless Access Point (which has an active internet access)

 - **SoC Mode**:
   - Standalone